FlowCLAS: Enhancing Normalizing Flow Via Contrastive Learning For Anomaly Segmentation: Experiments

-We conduct our road anomaly segmentation experiments on the Lost\&Found subset of Fishyscapes (FS-L\&F) \cite{blumFishyscapesBenchmarkMeasuring2021} and the Road Anomaly dataset \cite{lisDetectingUnexpectedImage2019}.
-FS-L\&F offers 100 urban driving images with anomalies for validation from the Lost and Found dataset \cite{pinggeraLostFoundDetecting2016}.
+\paragraph{Datasets:} We conduct our road anomaly segmentation experiments on the Lost\&Found subset of Fishyscapes (FS-L\&F) \cite{blum_fishyscapes_2019}, the Road Anomaly dataset \cite{lis_detecting_2019}, and the SegmentMeIfYouCan (SMIYC) benchmark \cite{chan_segmentmeifyoucan_2021}.
+FS-L\&F offers 100 urban driving images with anomalies for validation from the Lost and Found dataset \cite{pinggera_lost_2016}.
 Similarly, Road Anomaly provides 60 validation anomalous images of various road scenes.
-In these experiments, we use the Cityscapes dataset \cite{cordtsCityscapesDatasetSemantic2016} for training, which contains 2,975 images across 19 object classes.

-We also evaluate our method's performance on the ALLO dataset \cite{leveugleALLOPhotorealisticDataset2024} for space anomaly segmentation, which includes 87,600 anomaly-free training images and 24,817 testing images, comprising both anomalous and anomaly-free samples.
-Each image is accompanied by a 3-class mask indicating non-anomalous foreground, background, and anomalous regions.
+The SMIYC benchmark has two subsets, AnomalyTrack and ObstacleTrack which contain anomalous objects of various sizes in different contexts.
+In these experiments, we use the Cityscapes dataset \cite{cordts_cityscapes_2016} for training, which contains 2,975 images across 19 object classes.
+We also evaluate our method's performance on an extended version of the ALLO dataset \cite{leveugle_allo_2024} for space anomaly segmentation.
+Using the open-source code, we generated 29,200 anomaly-free training images and 22,324 test images, each accompanied by a 9-class mask indicating the background, various parts of the ISS and the anomalous object, if present.
+For outlier exposure, we copy-paste objects from the COCO dataset \cite{lin_microsoft_2014}, following \cite{liu_residual_2023,chan_entropy_2021,di_biase_pixel-wise_2021}.